Plumbing Services in Dallas, TX

 For further information on common toilet problems, please refer to the clogged toilets page.

 Water that will not go down the drain as fast as it should always indicates a need for plumbing services.
 You may have clogged sinks and bathtub drains that you simply have to unclog.
 Water that backs up in tubs or in your shower drain can mean that you have already accumulated greasy grime or even balls of hair in your shower drain.

 Identifying the cause of plumbing problems in your drains often involves the process of elimination.
 You can use a flashlight to illuminate the insides of your drain and check if there is already an abnormally high concentration of grime, food particles, debris, hair, or virtually anything.

 If you have a slow-draining sink, try pouring equal portions of vinegar and baking soda into the drain.
 Pour boiling water first down the drain followed by the baking soda.
 Wait a couple of minutes before dumping the vinegar that has been mixed in equal parts of boiling water.
 Cover the drain with the plug or the stopper.
 Wait 10-15 minutes then flush it again with boiling water.

 We’ve often seen shower and bathtub drains clogged by hair.
 It usually gets caught up in the “P-trap” which is just few inches below the shower or tub drain.
 There is a very inexpensive tool made of flexible plastic, about two feet long with serrated edges called a Zip-It Bath and Sink Hair Snare.
-Here’s a link to the product from one of the large hardware stores.
 It’s very easy to use, requires no tools and just takes a few minutes to clean out most of the hair that’s clogging up the drain.

 Alternatively you can insert a drain snake or even a bent wire hanger down the drain and hook out whatever it is that’s blocking the drain.
 Or, you can pour some caustic soda down the drain.
 Be sure to wear goggles and gloves though.